Standards are different from guidelines. Standards are firm and must be followed. Successful data warehouses use standards

 If an organization had SLAs for problem resolution and response to requests, it should also have these SLAs for the data warehouse environment.

-According to an FBI study, the average cost of an attack by an insider on a computer system is $2.7 million dollars.
+According to an FBI study, the average cost of an attack by an insider on a computer system is $2.7 million dollars, in 2001.
 This does not include the impact on morale, the reputation of the organization, the embarrassment to the CIO, and the cost of management attention.
 Security is becoming more important to every segment.
 The data warehouse presents some new security challenges especially as some portions of the data warehouse are made available to people outside the organization.
 These would typically include suppliers and large customers.

 Lines-of-business are often retentive about their own data, severely reserving access to only their department.
 This anal retentive characteristic is usually explained by the inability of anyone outside of the department to be able to understand the subtle nuances that allow an understanding of the data.
 The unwashed outside of the department would have neither the experience nor the mental capacity to decipher the raw data.
 It is only when the department analysts examine the data – applying an appropriate spin – and explaining the results that the information could be disseminated to the rest of the organization.

-As data warehouse tools are being selected, their security capabilities must be evaluated not just for the function they provide but also for the effort involved in administering security - some security administration is very labor intensive.
+As data warehouse tools are selected, their security capabilities must be evaluated not just for the function they provide but also for the effort involved in administering security – some security administration is very labor intensive.

 The in-house security office must be aware of the potential exposures and must work with the IT people responsible for the security capabilities of the data warehouse tools.
 The security office should know what the requirements are and the IT personnel should take these requirements and determine how the tools will satisfy the requirements.
 The security office would then validate the implementation.